Vienna Gem Center - buy gemstones online - worldwide shipping Tel/Fax ++43 (0) 1 789 10 45

 The test also works with stones in settings, as long as they are large enough to ensure that you do not touch the metal, which always feels cold.

-the art or process of carving or engraving gemstones
+The art or process of carving or engraving gemstones